-In contrast to what the industry's scientists had acknowledged internally and in peer-reviewed literature for more than two decades, the API strategy memo laying out details of this plan declared that "it not [sic] known for sure whether (a) climate change actually is occurring, or (b) if it is, whether humans really have any influence on it."61 The memo articulated the association's intent to undermine the scientific consensus on climate change, stating that "Victory Will Be Achieved When":
+In sharp contrast to findings that the industry's own scientists had published for more than two decades in peer-reviewed literature, the API strategy memo laying out details of this plan declared that "it not [sic] known for sure whether (a) climate change actually is occurring, or (b) if it is, whether humans really have any influence on it."56 The memo articulated the association's intent to undermine the scientific consensus on climate change, stating that API would declare victory when:

-- Average citizens "understand" (recognize) uncertainties in climate science; recognition of uncertainties becomes part of the "conventional wisdom." - Media "understands" (recognizes) uncertainties in climate science.62
+- Average citizens "understand" (recognize) uncertainties in climate science; recognition of uncertainties becomes part of the "conventional wisdom." - Media "understands" (recognizes) uncertainties in climate science. - Media coverage reflects balance on climate science and recognition of the validity of viewpoints that challenge the current "conventional wisdom."